backstage/backstage/docs/tutorials/quickstart-app-auth.md

 # The Auth Configuration

 A default Backstage installation includes multiple authentication providers out of the box.
-The steps to enable new authentication provider in Backstage are very similar to each other, the biggest difference is usually configuring the external authentication provider.
+The steps to enable new authentication providers in Backstage are very similar to each other, the biggest difference is usually configuring the external authentication provider.
 Please see a subset of possible providers and instructions to integrate them below.
 Steps 1 & 2 are described separately for